 Armed Bear Common Lisp (ABCL) is an implementation of COMMON LISP that runs on the Java Virtual Machine (JVM).
-ABCL compiles COMMON LISP to JAVA byte-code, with an efficiency that varies upon the hosting JVM implementation.
-ABCL supports building and running on the JAVA 6, JAVA 7, JAVA 8, JAVA 11, JAVA 13, JAVA 14 and JAVA 15 openjdk platform JVM implementations.
+ABCL compiles COMMON LISP to JAVA byte-code1, with an efficiency that varies upon the hosting JVM implementation.
+ABCL supports building and running on the OPENJDK8, OPENJDK11, and OPENJDK17 JVM implementations2.
+As of May 2022, we are using the Adoptium community [Gro22] binary releases which provides perhaps the least encumbered installation of unencumbered openjdk implementations.